5 Chinese Stocks to Buy for the Second Half 2020 Rebound

 Then, the coronavirus outbreak happened.

 But, the coronavirus moves fast.
-Just as quickly as it burst onto the scene in China in late January, it has faded in late March, with new daily cases approaching near-zero.
+Just as quickly as it burst onto the scene in China in late January, it has faded in early April, with new daily cases approaching near-zero.

 In other words, while the rest of the world is fighting an escalating Covid-19 problem, China has all but halted the spread of the virus in its own country.
 Daily life in China is consequently returning to normal, and the Chinese economy is expected to rebound in the second quarter.